- Nuclear Power

 Healthcare providers are uniquely positioned to identify potential exposures to toxic chemicals, help patients avoid exposures, and advocate for changing environmental health policy.
 However, most professionals have little or no scientific education about the impacts of toxic substances on human health, and have little experience communicating these issues to individual patients or the community.
 Providers need education about these health threats, clinical materials to provide anticipatory and preventive guidance to their patients, and policy recommendations to communicate the need for fundamental reform of chemicals policy for primary prevention of toxic exposures.

 Oregon PSR's Environmental Health Program seeks to educate health care professionals and the interested public about these health threats, and how to protect ourselves and our communities from toxic exposures.
-The basic teaching modality is PowerPoint presentations, which also include guidance materials for physicians, nurses, naturopaths and dieticians, and educational materials designed for patients.

 Environmental Health Presentations